Sazid60/Goinnovior-Frontend/README.md

   - Unauthorized or expired sessions are handled gracefully with redirects and error toasts.
   - All authentication and authorization errors are handled gracefully with custom error pages and toast notifications.

+## Protected Pages

+The following pages are protected and require authentication (and appropriate role, if admin):

+- `/admin/manage-products` – Only accessible by admin users for product management (CRUD).
+- `/admin/manage-banner` – Only accessible by admin users for banner management.
+- Any future `/admin/*` or user-specific dashboard pages will also be protected.
+- `/cart` – Accessible by authenticated users to view and manage their cart.

 ### Cart System (Client)

 - **Add/Remove Products**: